saymrwulf/zipline/notes.md

-2024-02-13T23:18:00 - Minor doc updates: linking to article on quantization (zipline) 2024-02-13T23:08:00 - Minor doc updates: linking to article on quantization (zipline) 2024-02-13T01:10:00 - Implementing approach from a new paper read last night (zipline)
+2024-02-13T23:18:00 - Minor doc updates: linking to article on quantization (zipline) 2024-02-13T23:08:00 - Minor doc updates: linking to article on quantization (zipline) 2024-02-13T01:10:00 - Implementing approach from a new paper read last night (zipline) 2024-02-20T17:58:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (zipline)